upbound/docs/content/all-spaces/disconnected-spaces/kind-quickstart.md

 Get started with Upbound Spaces.
 This guide deploys a self-hosted Upbound cluster with a local `kind` cluster.

-Upbound Spaces allows you to host managed control planes in your preferred environment.
+Disconnected Spaces allows you to host managed control planes in your preferred environment.

 ## Prerequisites

-To get started with Upbound Spaces, you need:
+To get started deploying your own Disconnected Space, you need:

 - An Upbound Account string, provided by your Upbound account representative
 - A `token.json` license, provided by your Upbound account representative
 - `kind` installed locally

 {{< hint "important" >}}
-Upbound Spaces is a paid feature of Upbound and requires a license token to successfully complete the installation.
-[Contact Upbound](https://www.upbound.io/contact) if you want to try out Spaces.
+Disconnected Spaces are a business critical feature of Upbound and requires a license token to successfully complete the installation.
+[Contact Upbound](https://www.upbound.io/contact) if you want to try out Upbound with Disconnected Spaces.
 {{< /hint >}}

 ## Provision the hosting environment